tox-dev/tox/docs/faq.rst

 - specify the constraint file by extending the :ref:`install_command` (tox will not know about the content of the constraint file and such will not trigger a rebuild of the environment when its content changes).

+Note constraint files are a subset of requirement files.
+Therefore, it's valid to pass a constraint file wherever you can specify a requirement file.

 .. _platform-specification: